- Free Consultation: 877-663-1007 Tap Here to Call Us

 Marlborough, NH – 1 Killed, Students Injured in School Bus Crash on Rte 12

-Marlborough, NH (May 15, 2026) – A deadly crash between a school bus and a pickup truck closed a stretch of Route 12 in Marlborough on Friday morning, May 15.
+Marlborough, NH (May 15, 2026) – A deadly crash between a school bus and a pickup truck closed a stretch of Route 12 in Marlborough on Friday, May 15.
 The accident happened at around 7:15 a.m. near the area of Webb Depot Road.

 New Hampshire State Police and emergency units responded to the scene and declared a mass casualty incident due to the number of people involved.
 The designation brought in additional resources to help treat those affected.
 About a dozen people on the bus were evaluated and treated for minor injuries at the scene.

 The driver of the pickup truck died as a result of the crash.
 None of the children aboard the bus suffered serious injuries.
-Some students were taken to Cheshire Medical Center for further treatment.
+However, some students were taken to Cheshire Medical Center for further treatment.

 The school bus was carrying students from Monadnock Regional Middle-High School at the time of the accident.
 The district superintendent confirmed the students were safe and said the school would be reaching out to parents directly.